 For many of us, Sakura is the symbol of the spring.
 Sakura is the Japanese word for cherry blossom, the flower-symbol of spring, renewal, and feeling of nature.
 But the life of the blossom is very short, and we need to say goodbye - therefore sayonara.
 This hoodie is neither too warm nor too cold, perfect for spring weather or cold summer evenings.

 This is a classic zip hoodie with a kangaroo pocket with no design on the front but a purple sunset on the back.
 The words in Kanji mean “sad post,” which is an internet meme connected with Vaporwave.
 The theme of such artworks is often a sarcasm about the darker side of life.
 A sad and somber message is put in a beautiful and colorful background.
 Vaporwave was originally a music style, mutated into art and design, which features neon colors, 80s aesthetic and outdated computer graphics.
 So, with this hoodie, you’d feel a part of a very niche subculture.

-A luxury hoodie inspired by the same Hokusai Wave as number four in this list.
+A luxury hoodie inspired by the same Hokusai Wave as number seven on this list.
 This art is perhaps the most famous ukiyo-e woodblock painting ever.
-The painting is spread across the front, sleeve and part of the back, blending with the grey material.
+The painting is spread across the front, sleeve, and part of the back, blending with the grey material like paper-cutting pictures (kirie).
 The red zipper makes the design look unusual.